hjy1805/Kp_Saudi/README.md

 │   ├── scan_amrfinder.sh                             # Bash script for AMR gene & virulence factor detection by AMRFinderPlus
 │   ├── typing_srst.sh                                # Bash script for gene detection against the relevant database by srst2
 │   └── typing_Kleborate.sh                           # Bash script for multi-function profiling of Klebsiella genome by Kleborate
-├── R_and_notebooks                               # Folder containing R script and Jupyter notebook │   ├── metadata_processing.R                         # R script for the relevant metadata processing
+├── R&Python_code                               # Folder containing R script and Jupyter notebook │   ├── metadata_processing.R                         # R script for the relevant metadata processing
 │   └── plasmid_pygenomeviz.ipynb                     # Python script for the plasmid alignment and visualization by pyGenomeViz
-├── files                                         # Folder containing metadata and annotated plasmid sequences │   ├── Annotated_plasmid                             # Folder containing annotated plasmid sequences in gbk format │   │   └── [Annotated plasmid files in gbk format]
+├── Files                                         # Folder containing metadata and annotated plasmid sequences │   ├── Annotated_plasmid                             # Folder containing annotated plasmid sequences in gbk format │   │   └── [Annotated plasmid files in gbk format]
 │   └── Samples_metadata.csv                          # Metadata of samples that were in-house sequenced in this study